Quarterly: 1 Azure, a cross Or; 2 Vert, a saltire Or; 3 Vert, a bend sinister Or; 4 Azure, a fess Or.

 Imaginary bearer: Triangulation.

-Watercolor, Proper, Azure, Bezant and plate, Boa, Charged, Crown, Party per fess, Created, Crystalline, Criterion, Quarterly, Outlined in sable, Outlined in the field tincture, Disordered, Dexter, Motto (identification), In base, Coat of arms, Sword, Mullet, Gules, Illuminated, Imaginary, Interpreted, Lion, Semi-circular, Soft metal, Ordered, Or, Party per pale, Pall, Argent, Without divisions, Purpure, Rampant, Rounded, Kingdom of England, Religious, Sable, Harry Potter saga, Sinister, Vert, Shaded, Plain tincture, Tower, Freehand, Three and One.
+Full sail, Riddle, Watercolor, Proper, Alborán, Sea of, Azure, Bezant and plate, Boa, Charged, Party per fess, Created, Crystalline, Criterion, Quarterly, Outlined in sable, Outlined in the field tincture, Disordered, Dexter, In base, Coat of arms, Sword, Mullet, Gules, Illuminated, Imaginary, Interpreted, Lion, Semi-circular, Or, Party per pale, Pall, Argent, Without divisions, Purpure, Rampant, Rounded, Kingdom of England, Religious, Rough, Sable, Harry Potter saga, Sinister, Vert, Shaded, Plain tincture, Tower, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,